billkarsh/SpikeGLX/sglhome/docs/Help/Solder/solder.md

 * **Use the right wire**: Use wire with adequate conductivity like copper or silver.
 Stainless steel, for example, does not conduct heat very well making it hard to wet with solder.
 Solder won't stick to it.
-Validate your choice using a scrap of that wire to see if heats and melts solder.
+Validate your choice using a scrap of that wire to see if it heats and melts solder.

 * **Use the right solder**: Lead is nasty, but quite honestly, you want to use solder with about a 60/40 ratio of tin/lead because it melts and flows at a low enough temperature to prevent damaging the probe.

-* **Use the right iron**: Use an iron with settable temperature so you can get the joint hot enough but overheat it.
+* **Use the right iron**: Use an iron with settable temperature so you can get the joint hot enough but not overheat it.
 Set it to about 700 F.

 * **Make sure the parts are clean**: The pad, wire and tip of the iron should be free of oils, plastics or other contaminants.